Wickedfood Cooking School Sunninghill – for groups, corporates & team building.

 • Green Thai chicken curry – the classic authentic Thai curry, full of fragrance and flavour.

 • Thai beef salad – spicy, sweet and sour, popular in restaurants throughout Thailand.

 • Stir-fried noodles – dry fried, one of Thailand’s best known noodle dishes.

 • Thai cooked rice – basic staple with all Thai meals.

 • Sago pudding – ideal cooling pudding after a fiery curry.

-Italian – (R495pp excluding VAT). – Halaal friendly (excluding dessert)
+Italian – (R495pp excluding VAT). – Halaal friendly – excluding dessert

 Italian cuisine is noted for its regional diversity, abundance of difference in taste, and is known to be one of the most popular in the world.
-The main characteristics of Italian cuisine is its extreme simplicity.
+The main characteristic of Italian cuisine is its extreme simplicity.

 • Bean salad – ideal summer dish with poultry or fish.